ChadCoviel/Game/README.md

 HW #1 Comp Sci 308

-I plan to code a simple side scrolling 2D platforming game.
-I want the player to be able to jump, run, collect items, attack enemies, and have a good time.
+I plan to code a simple side scrolling 2D shoort game.
+I want the player to be able to move in all directions and fire projectile ninja black stars at enemies.
 The game will have multiple levels.
-The levels become more difficult as the player progresses.
+The levels become more difficult as the player progresses because of more enemies.
 The game is called: Reclaim.
-The purpose of the game is to attain lost memory experiences and to do so the player much traverse a series of physical obstacles and enemies in the journey to Reclaim full knowledge of oneself.
+The purpose of the game is to survive a limbo like dream state by fending off increasing waves of hell hound demons that shoot fire at the player.

 Controls:
-left d-pad arrow = move left on screen, right d-pad arrow = move right on screen, down d-pad arrow = crouch, up d-pad arrow = look up,
+left d-pad arrow = move left,
-Alternatively can use WASD keys for movement,
+right d-pad arrow = move right, down d-pad arrow = move down, up d-pad arrow = move up,
-Space = jump,
+'Z' = fire black star

-z = use powerup
+***NOTE: Run the game from the Reclaim.java main class file!!!!!